The 6 Simple Machines

 - 🔨 Wedge — two inclined planes joined at a point (axe, knife, doorstop)

-- 🪝 Screw — an inclined plane wrapped around a cylinder (screw, bolt, spiral staircase)
+- 🪝 Screw — an inclined plane wrapped around a cylinder (screw, bolt)

 Simple machines do NOT reduce the total work needed — they change HOW you apply force.
 A ramp lets you use less force over a greater distance to accomplish the same work.